 - If circumstances warrant, silence cell phone ringers.

-- The Dining Hall will remain open.
+- Dining Services: The Dining Hall will remain open.

 After snowfalls, the Campus Safety and Facilities departments will determine a plowing schedule for the parking lots.
 Students will be notified by email and text message when they will be required to move cars to an alternate parking lot by the Facilities building until the lots are clear.
 This process could occur multiple times over the course of a few nights until all lots are cleared.

 Hurricanes can cause catastrophic damage to coastlines and several hundred miles inland.
-Hurricanes can produce winds exceeding 155 miles per hour as well as tornadoes and mircrobursts.
+Hurricanes can produce winds exceeding 155 miles per hour as well as tornadoes and microbursts.
 In our region, floods and flying debris from the excessive winds are often the deadly and destructive results of these weather events.
-Slow-moving hurricanes traveling into mountainous regions tend to produce especially heavy and intense rain that can trigger flash flooding, landslides, or mud slides.
+Slow-moving hurricanes traveling into mountainous regions tend to produce especially heavy and intense rain that can trigger flash flooding, landslides, or mudslides.
 Tropical storms can bring as much rain, can produce as much danger, and can cause as much damage by flooding as a hurricane.

 Weather forecasting for hurricanes usually allows for up to a week of notice and planning.
 Here are some important things to do and remember before, during, and after a hurricane or tropical storm.